-- 1. Initialize parallel environment with psb_init;
+- 1. Initialize parallel environment with psb_init

-- Initialize index space with psb_cdall;
+- 2. Initialize index space with psb_cdall

-- Allocate sparse matrix and dense vectors with psb_spall and psb_geall;
+- Allocate sparse matrix and dense vectors with psb_spall and psb_geall

 - 4. Loop over all local rows, generate matrix and vector entries, and insert them with psb_spins and psb_geins

 - 5. Assemble the various entities:

-- (a) psb_cdasb,
+- (a) psb_cdasb

-- (b) psb_spasb,
+- (b) psb_spasb

-- (c) psb_geasb;
+- (c) psb_geasb

-- Choose the preconditioner to be used with prec%init and prec%set, and build it with prec%build3; - 7.
-Call one of the iterative drivers with the method of choice, e.g. psb_krylov with bicgstab.
+- Choose the preconditioner to be used with prec%init and build it with prec%build3. - 7.
+Call the iterative driver psb_krylov with the method of choice, e.g. bicgstab.